 3DMark is a program with a set of several 3D benchmarks.
 Fire Strike benchmark measures DirectX 11 performance and is targeted to high-end gaming computers.
-Sky Diver also measures DirectX 11 performance, and is aimed on average computers.
+Sky Diver also measures DirectX 11 performance and is aimed at average computers.
 The Cloud Gate benchmark measures DirectX 10 performance.
 The Ice Storm measures DirectX 9 performance and is targeted to entry-level computers, so we did not include it on our comparison.

 Keep in mind that we used a GeForce GTX 980 Ti video card on all tests.